 I had a meeting earlier this week with a potential client.
-When I walked into his office, our conversation went like this:
+When I walked into his office for Work, our conversation went like this:

 I asked him, “How’s it going?”